 If a bail cannot be paid in full, a bail bonds service will be required.

-Release times vary due to the time it takes to book a defendant.
-It could be anything from twenty minutes to twenty-four hours.
+Release times vary due to several factors: the time it takes to book a defendant, the day of the week, the jail system’s backlog of arrests, pending releases during the time of bail, and more.
+But in general, release times could range from between twenty minutes to twenty-four hours.

 How Do Bail Bonds Work?